LibraryCarpentry/lc-python-intro/episodes/10-writing-functions.md

 ## Arguments in call are matched to parameters in definition.

-- Functions are most useful when they can operate on different data.
-- Specify *parameters* when defining a function.
-  - These become variables when the function is executed.
+Functions are highly useful when they use parameters to pull in data.
+You can specify *parameters* when you define a function which become variables when the function is executed.
-  - Are assigned the arguments in the call (i.e., the values passed to the function).

 ```python
 def print_date(year, month, day):